 How to Calculate MRR?

-Calculating your MRR might seem like a daunting task, but we’ve broken it down for you into three short steps.
+Calculating your MRR might seem like a daunting task, but we’ve broken it down for you into four short steps.

 Take all of the customers from a given month and put them in a spreadsheet with a column for their account ID (or some other unique identifier).
 In the next column put their subscription value, taking any multi-month subscriptions and dividing the contract value by the number of months.